 \section{What is This Book About?}

-Control theory is the engineering science of manipulating physical systems to achieve desired functionality.
-Its history is centuries old, and it spans rich areas from the mathematical sciences.
+Control theory is the engineering science of manipulating physical systems to achieve the desired functionality.
+Its history is centuries old and spans rich areas from the mathematical sciences.
 A brief list includes differential equations, operator theory and linear algebra, functional analysis, harmonic analysis, and more.
-However, it mostly does not concern modern algorithmic theory and computational complexity from computer science.
+However, it mostly does not concern modern algorithmic theory or computational complexity from computer science.

-The advance of the deep learning revolution has brought to light the power and robustness of algorithms that are based on gradient methods.
-Deep learning pioneer and Turing award winner, professor Yann Lecun, is attributed the following quote from a Barbados workshop on deep learning theory, circa Feb 2020, \begin{displayquote} ``Control = reinforcement learning with gradients.'' \end{displayquote}
+The advance of the deep learning revolution has brought to light the power and robustness of algorithms based on gradient methods.
+The following quote is attributed to deep learning pioneer Yann Lecun during a Barbados workshop on deep learning theory circa February 2020. \begin{displayquote} ``Control = reinforcement learning with gradients.'' \end{displayquote}

-This book concerns this exact observation: {\it how can we exploit the differentiable structure in natural physical environments to create efficient and robust gradient-based algorithms for control? }
+This book concerns this exact observation: {\it How can we exploit the differentiable structure in natural physical environments to create efficient and robust gradient-based algorithms for control? }

 The answer we give is {\bf not} to apply gradient descent to any existing algorithm.
 Rather, we rethink the paradigm of control from the start.
-What can be achieved in a given dynamical system, whether known or unknown, fully observed or not, linear or non-linear, and without assumptions on the noise sequence?
+What can be achieved in a given dynamical system, whether known or unknown, fully observed or not, linear or nonlinear, and without assumptions on the noise sequence?

 This is a deep and difficult question that we fall short of answering.
-We do, however, propose a different way of answering this question: we define the control problem from the point of view of an online player in a repeated game.
+However, we do propose a different way of answering this question: we define the control problem from the point of view of an online player in a repeated game.
 This gives rise to a simple but powerful framework called nonstochastic control theory.
-The framework is a natural fit to apply techniques from online convex optimization, resulting in new, efficient, gradient based control methods.
+The framework is a natural fit to applying techniques from online convex optimization, resulting in new, efficient, gradient-based control methods.